 It is illegal for a debt collector to threaten to sue you or garnish your wages.
-It is also unlikely Unique Management Services would sue you for a debt you may not owe or they cannot validate.
+It is also unlikely UMS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases

 Complaints against Unique Management Services commonly cite problems resulting from disputes about debt verification.
 In January 2016, a complainant charged UMS with failing to provide her with validation of a debt they had been attempting to collect.
 The complainant alleged that she had sent two letters requesting validation to UMS—the first letter was allegedly sent in July 2015; the second letter was sent in September 2015.
 The complainant cited state laws that require collection agencies to provide, at the minimum, “the name and address of the original creditor; the original date of default or non-payment of the debt with original creditor; the date the debt was transferred from the original creditor to the third party debt collector; the original balance; the current balance; and any fees added by their agency.”
 The complainant indicated that instead UMS had sent “a list of original charges” that did not constitute “proper validation of this alleged debt.”
 In its response, Unique Management Services indicated that they had received the complainant’s request for validation.
 They also indicated they had sent “sufficient validation…on August 10, 2015 and again on September 14, 2015.”
 In both cases, validation was sent “certified mail and verified as delivered.”
 Unique Management Services insisted they had complied with the complainant’s requests and “encouraged her to contact the two libraries she owes to take care of the balances owed.”